darlinho/dverify/docs/INTEROPERABILITY.md

 Interoperability
 ================

-To ensure compatibility across programming languages, **DVerify** standardizes the data exchanged through a broker.
-That data should be made of a `key` and a `message` with the following format:
+To ensure compatibility across programming languages, **DVerify** standardizes the events exchanged through a broker.
+That event should be made of a `key` and a `message` with the following format:

 - **Key:** The broker's event key is a string that represents a unique identifier.
 This guarantees uniqueness and seamless integration across diverse systems.

-- **Message:** Each broker's message is a string that conform to the following structure:
+- **Message:** The broker's event message is a string that conform to the following structure:
   - *[token config]*`:`*[Base64 RSA public key]*`:`*[Expiry date seconds]*`:`*[Base64 variant]*

   **Components:**